Course page PDF

 Greedy descent: in a sentence

-• Descend: move to the best neighbour.
+• Descend: always move to the best neighbour.

 • Thick fog: only see immediate neighbours.